1961 Goldsboro B-52 crash

-The 1961 Goldsboro B-52 crash was an accident that occurred near Goldsboro, North Carolina, United States, on 24 January 1961.
-A Boeing B-52 Stratofortress carrying two 3.8-megaton Mark 39 nuclear bombs broke up in mid-air, dropping its nuclear payload in the process.
-The pilot in command, Walter Scott Tulloch, ordered the crew to eject at 9,000 ft.
+The 1961 Goldsboro B-52 crash was an aviation accident that occurred near Goldsboro, North Carolina, United States, on 24January 1961.
+A Boeing B-52 Stratofortress carrying two 3.8-megaton Mark39 nuclear bombs broke up in mid-air, dropping its nuclear payload in the process.
 Five crewmen successfully ejected or bailed out of the aircraft and landed safely; another ejected, but did not survive the landing, and two of them were killed in the crash.

-Information declassified since 2013 has shown that one of the bombs was judged by nuclear weapons engineers at the time to have been only one safety switch away from detonation, and that it was "credible" to imagine conditions under which it could have detonated.
+The accident is one of the most famous "Broken Arrow" nuclear accidents of the Cold War.
+Both of the weapons began their firing sequences upon separation from the aircraft, despite safeguards meant to prevent that from occurring.
+One of its nuclear bombs was judged by nuclear weapons engineers at the time to have been only one safety switch away from detonation, and that it was "credible" to imagine conditions under which it could have detonated.
+The other bomb did not get as far into its firing sequence, but became deeply embedded in a muddy field, and one of its major weapons components (the thermonuclear "secondary" stage) was regarded as irrecoverably lost after an extensive, failed effort to recover it.